radancyco/radancyco.github.io/uid/code-standards.md

 ### 9.1 New Window Links

 If new windows must be opened, please ensure they are being implemented properly, otherwise it is often best to avoid the practice entirely.
-Before making a decision, please read [The Last Word (Maybe) on Opening New Windows](https://michaelspellacy.com/the-last-word-on-opening-new-windows/).
+Before making a decision, please read [Guidance on Designing For and Implementing New Windows](/guidance-on-new-windows/).

 ### 9.2 Focus Outlines